neelsg/lithium/docs/spec.md

 This document defines the Lithium programming language.

-## Doctype indicator

-The first line of a Lithium source file must start with the character sequence `Li ` followed by the version of the language specification that was used.

-## Indents and dedents

-Indentation is created by adding spaces or tabs to the front of a line.
-Where we specify a line to be indented, this implies that there are more tabs or spaces that precede the given line than there was for the previous non-blank line.
-Blank lines are ignored completely, including for indentation purposes.

-A line is dedented if it contains fewer tabs or spaces than the previous non-blank line.

-A block is a set of lines that have the same level of indentation.
-Blocks may be nested within other blocks if they have a higher level of indentation.

-For indentation purposes, either tabs or spaces may be used, but they may not be mixed.
+Note: Where curly braces (`{ }`) are used in this documentation, these indicate customizable parts of the source code and does not literally include curly braces.

 ## Statements

 Statements are discrete steps that are executed by the program.
 Statements can be terminated with a `;`, but will also end at the end of the current line unless the next line is indented.
 If the next line is indented, this line and any further lines at the deeper indentation level will still be considered to be part of the same statement.

 ## Expressions

 An expression can be part of a statement or stand as a statement by itself.
 Expressions evaluate to a value.
 For instance, in the statement `a = b + c`, the part `b + c` is an expression.
 The part `b` is also an expression within the `b + c` expression.

+## Indents and dedents

+Indentation is created by adding spaces or tabs to the front of a line.
+A line is indented when it has more tabs or spaces at the start of the line than there was for the previous non-blank line.
+A line is dedented if it contains fewer tabs or spaces than the previous non-blank line.
+Blank lines are ignored completely, including for indentation purposes.

+A block is a set of lines that have the same level of indentation.
+Blocks may be nested within other blocks if they have a higher level of indentation.

+For indentation purposes, either tabs or spaces may be used, but they may not be mixed.

 ## Blocks

 A block is an indented set of statements or other text that is preceded by a block statement followed by a `:`.
 The indentation of all the lines in a block must be deeper than the block statement and must be the same for all the lines within the block.

 A block ends when the next line has the same or shallower indentation as the block statement.

 ## Comments

 Comments start with `#` and end at the end of the line.
 There is no special support for multi-line comments as you might find in other languages such as C

 ## Files

 All the files under a single folder are considered part of the same package.
 Files must have the extension ".li".

 The underscore ("\_") is used in file names to indicate various special affixes used by Lithium and should only be used for this purpose.

 A file can have multiple affixes separated by underscores.